Bristol Weather Station

 LINKS

-Annual 2023: With respect to the autumn season, (September - November), it was the 4th wettest on record in 143 years of data for Bristol.
+Autumn 2024: With respect to the autumn season, (September - November), it was the 4th wettest on record in 143 years of data for Bristol.
 It was the 8th warmest

-autumn on record in 134 years of data.
-The mean temperature was 12.6°C which was 0.6°C above the 30 year average of 12.0°C. With a total rainfall of 430.3 mm in the autumn of 2024 it was 166% above the 30 year average of 258.8 mm.
-The previous wetter autumn was in 2000 when 487.4 mm was recorded..
+With a total rainfall of 430.3 mm in the autumn of 2024 it was 166% above the 30 year average of 258.8 mm.
+The previous wetter autumn was in 2000

-The 2023 Annual summary is here: http://www.bristolweather.org/weather2023annual.htm
+The 2024 Annual summary is here: http://www.bristolweather.org/weather2024annual.htm

 The Meteorological site is situated in an urban housing area approximately one mile to the south of the Centre of Bristol.
 This area is in a district called Totterdown.